HillaryDanan/BIND/article_draft.md

 - "More specifically" at 65% of boundaries vs 8% within
 - "It's important to note" at 71% of boundaries vs 15% within

-### 4.3 Convergent Evidence: Brain-AI Correspondence
+### 4.3 The Path to Brain-AI Correspondence

-The 74.5% match between AI linguistic patterns and human brain organization suggests:
-1. Both systems develop similar boundary organizations despite different substrates
-2. External-dominant processing (space/time/number) emerges in both
-3. Boundary dynamics follow universal principles (phase transitions, trust modulation)
+**What We Have**:
+1. Human neural data: 14-dimensional semantic representations from 60+ fMRI sessions
+2. AI linguistic data: Identical 14-dimensional analysis from 630+ responses
+3. Validated framework: TIDE provides consistent measurement across both domains
+4. Statistical methods: Ready to test correspondence between neural and linguistic patterns

+**The Vision**:
+For the first time in cognitive science, we can empirically test whether artificial systems develop similar representational structures to biological brains.
+This isn't science fiction—it's the logical next step given our parallel datasets and unified framework.

+**Predicted Outcomes**:
+- External dimensions (space/time/number) will show strongest brain-AI correspondence
+- Internal dimensions (emotion/social) will reveal architectural differences
+- Boundary locations will partially overlap, revealing universal vs. architecture-specific principles

 ### 4.4 Failed Predictions and Negative Results